 Welcome to Chile.
-A business stepping stone into South America, Chile is a market-oriented economy with the highest foreign business presence in the region.
+A business stepping stone into Latin America, Chile is a market-oriented economy with the highest foreign business presence in the region.
 It’s open to investment and has stable politics, a strong economy and robust legislation.

 Here's a snapshot - you can find more detailed data in our guide.